Simple Ideas for Spring Nature Study [FREE Book List and Unit Study]

 Go pond dipping and raise tadpoles

 Go on a hunt for tadpoles in a slow-moving or stagnant body of water like a pond or creek.
 Use a dipping net to collect them and keep them in a large plastic tub in the water you found them in.
 Keep them in a shady spot outside, away from direct sunlight.
 Change the water out periodically with more of the pond water or rainwater.
 Observe them each day and journal about what you see as the tadpoles develop into frogs!
-Use Pond Life Week to do on a deeper study of what can be found in a pond and the difference between toads and frogs.
+Use Pond Life Week to do a deeper study of what can be found in a pond and the difference between toads and frogs.

 Do a seed study